 Remember that apertures are measured in fractions, so if the common denominator is closer to 1, it means you'll be having a wider aperture.
 If it gets further from 1, then you'll have a tighter aperture.

-- The Rule: Set aperture to f/11 and shutter speed to the reciprocal of the film speed.
+- The Rule: Set aperture to f/11 and shutter speed to the reciprocal value of ISO.

 So Here Is Your First Exercise